 Starting Today: You don't have to be teetotal.
 You don't have to eat muesli.
-You don’t have to take diet pills like Phen375.
+You don’t have to take diet pills likes Phen375 and do radical things like the 3 Week Diet.
 The good news for bon viveurs is that the right diet can protect against our biggest killer

 Two million people in the United Kingdom suffer from angina, and more than 300,000 have a heart attack each year.
 Although in the younger age groups, those under 45, the incidence is falling, coronary heart disease remains the single largest cause of death in the country.
 A heart attack is still the most often quoted reason for premature death.